wearebraid/vueformulate.com/docs/changelog/README.md

 # Changelog

 ## v.2.5.0 — January 14, 2021
+Vue Formulate `2.5.0` is a significant release that includes 45 closed GitHub issues, implementation of many highly requested features, and improvements to groups and file uploads.

 - New Features 🎉:
   - Adds support for [events on schema generated forms](/guide/forms/generating-forms/#schema-events).